 - A dentist’s chair is surrounded by many tools.
 Most of these are complex tools that your kids will not have seen before.
 Your kids might be curious about them, but they could also be fearful of them.

-- The dentist (and any oral hygienists you see) will all be adults that your child doesn’t know, and that he or she is meeting for the first time.
+- The dentist, hygienist, and receptionist will all be adults that your child doesn’t know.
 Most children are (rightly!) nervous about strangers.
 They might act overly shy and reserved, or act out in an attempt to manage their fear.

 With all of these experiences, it’s no wonder some children feel “out of sorts” when visiting a dentist for the first time!